tamiln8ndev/tamiln8ndev/README.md

 ## 🙏 Acknowledgments

-Big thanks to AI tools like ChatGPT for guiding me step-by-step through this automation and self-hosting journey.
+Big thanks to **OpenAI** for providing step-by-step guidance that made learning automation and AI so accessible.

-Also grateful for helpful communities like Reddit, where I found crucial tips and support that made this possible.
+Huge appreciation to **Reddit** for its open communities — I found answers, hacks, and hope during the hardest troubleshooting moments.

+Grateful to **YouTube** creators who posted tutorials, walkthroughs, and self-hosting guides — your content was like having mentors on-demand.

-Couldn’t have done it without all the shared knowledge and clear guidance!
+Couldn't have done this without all the shared knowledge, kindness, and clear guidance from the open-source and tech communities around the world.

 ---